glennmatthews/cot/README.md

 ===================

-* COT is supported under Mac OS X and Ubuntu at present and requires either Python 2.7 or Python 3.x.
+* COT is supported under Mac OS X and Ubuntu at present and requires either Python 2.7 or Python 3.2 or later.
 * COT now has limited support for CentOS and Python 2.6 as well.
 * COT uses [`qemu-img`](http://www.qemu.org) as a helper program for various operations involving the creation, inspection, and modification of